MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/opportunity.md

 ---
-title: Opportunity Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: Opportunity Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: This is the base class from which opportunity objects derive.
 ---
-# Opportunity Data Object
+# Opportunity Data Object - Ad Insight
 This is the base class from which opportunity objects derive.
 The class contains the unique key used to identify the opportunity.

 Do not try to instantiate an *Opportunity*.
 You can create one or more following objects that derive from it.